Phobos-developers/Phobos/docs/User-Interface.md

   - `AlwaysExistTheCameo` controls whether you can see the cameo when the prerequisite have not satisfied (`TechnoLevel`, `Owner`, `RequiredHouses` and `ForbiddenHouses` should be satisfied).
 Defaults to `[AudioVisual]` -> `AlwaysExistTheCameo`.
   - `BuildingStatisticsCameo` controls whether the number of buildings of this type that you currently own needs to be displayed in the upper right corner of the building cameo (requires the cameo exist).
   - `CameoOverlayShapes` controls the drawn image file.
   - `CameoOverlayFrames` controls which frame in `CameoOverlayShapes` to draw in three different situations: currently owned this building type, grey cameo and have its prerequisite, grey cameo but have no prerequisite (The last situation requires `AlwaysExistTheCameo` to be true).
+When set to a negative number, it means that there is no need to draw under the corresponding conditions.
   - `CameoOverlayPalette` the color palette used when drawing `CameoOverlayShapes`.
   - If `PrerequisiteForCameo` is not set, the grey cameo will only show when `AIBasePlanningSide` is satisfied.
 If set a techno type, the grey cameo will show if you have a techno in this type or this type's `TechnoLevel`, `Owner`, `RequiredHouses` and `ForbiddenHouses` is satisfied.
   - The `UIExtraDescription` is like `UIDescription`, but this only appearing when the techno is truly unbuildable.